Weifan-Lu/TiMEpy/Readme.md

 ## Additional Tutorial

 For a comprehensive, step-by-step tutorial on using TiMEpy, refer to the Simple_tutorial.ipynb  file—a detailed guide developed using Jupyter Notebook

+## Contact

+For further information or support, please contact [luweifan001@gmail.com]